-- Visual timetables and information supported by signs or symbols for targeted pupils. - Home School books for targeted children to ensure effective communication. - Provision of verbal or large print information for targeted pupils. - Text messaging to parents. - Half termly newsletter. - Clear and accessible school website.
+- Visual timetables and information supported by signs or symbols for targeted pupils. - Home School books for targeted children to ensure effective communication. - Provision of verbal or large print information for targeted pupils. - Coloured overlays/ coloured pages in books (where required for individual pupils) - Text messaging to parents. - Half termly newsletter with efforts to make this accessible to all. - Clear and accessible school website.